The average landing page conversion rate hovers right around 10%.

 Now it’s time to start designing.
 Well, almost…

-2. Gather the copy
+2. Gather copy before design

 But I put this step second to remind you that words should almost always come before design (sorry, graphic designers).